 Charles Bridge

 Golden Lane is a street situated in Prague Castle.
 Originally built in the 16th century to house Rudolf II's castle guards, it takes its name from the goldsmiths that lived there in the 17th century.
 Golden Lane consists of small houses, painted in bright colors.
 Most of the houses were souvenir shops.
+The last residents moved out in 1953.

+Another thing Prague is known for is its clock.
 The Prague astronomical clock is a medieval astronomical clock attached to the Old Town Hall.
 The clock was first installed in 1410, making it the third-oldest astronomical clock in the world and the oldest clock still in operation.
 The Astronomical clock show runs every hour sharp from 9 am until 11 pm.
 I have seen the show several times.

 Tribute to "Prague Spring"